tobi-wan-kenobi/bumblebee-status/docs/modules.rst

 amixer
 ~~~~~~

-get volume level
+get volume level or control it

 Parameters:
-    * amixer.device: Device to use, defaults to "Master,0"
+    * amixer.device: Device to use (default is Master,0)
+    * amixer.percent_change: How much to change volume by when scrolling on the module (default is 4%)

 contributed by `zetxx <https://github.com/zetxx>`_ - many thanks!

+input handling contributed by `ardadem <https://github.com/ardadem>_ - many thanks!

 .. image:: ../screenshots/amixer.png